 Yes, you can transfer funds between Organizations, however, the Organization where the funds are coming from must be the Org that submits the transfer.
 The form is available on our web site under “Forms”.
-If you have questions you can contact Kris Gregory at 7-2047 or Judy Griffith at 7-3574.
+If you have questions you can contact Kris Gregory at 7-2047 or Jeanne Ball at 7-3574.

 You must submit a Position Request to change funding.
 Once approved, Human Resources will be entering the account in SUNY where the labor will be charged.
 The information they use will come from the approved funding on the Position Request.